Club Sports Handbook

 Section 3: Member & Officer Requirements

-Membership is open to all currently enrolled students, faculty, staff and their spouses at the University of Illinois at Urbana-Champaign.
+Membership is open to all currently enrolled students at the University of Illinois at Urbana-Champaign.
 There shall be no discrimination against a member or prospective member on the basis of race, color, religion, sex, sexual orientation including gender identity, national origin, ancestry, age, marital status, disability, unfavorable discharge from the military, or status as a disabled veteran or veteran of the Vietnam era, except as specifically exempted by law.
 Clubs may have limits on participation due to competitive team size, national governing body rules and regulations, or resource restrictions particularly in travel or tournament settings.

-In order to be eligible to participate, club members must have a Campus Recreation membership and be in good standing with the department.
+Beginning Fall 2024, club members must have an active Campus Recreation membership and be in good standing with the department to be considered eligible for their team.
 For membership options, please refer to the Campus Recreation website.
 All club members must keep their I-Card/Campus Recreation Membership Card with them while participating in club sport events and practices.

 Transgender Athlete Participation Policy

 Campus Recreation at the University of Illinois at Urbana-Champaign celebrates the transgender student population among their club participants.
 Through the guiding policies of the National Intramural-Recreational Sports Association (NIRSA), we empower students to participate in club sport teams based on one’s gender identity, regardless of any medical treatment.
 While the University of Illinois does not restrict participation based on gender, national governing organizations (NGO’s) may have additional policies that should be taken into consideration before participating in a competition/game.

 All Club Sports members must complete the Conditions of Participation and Release Form.
 More details can be found in the Risk Management Section of this handbook.